-Softening - In water softening, hydrated lime is used to remove carbonate hardness from the water.
+Softening - In water softening, hydrated lime is used to remove carbonate "hardness" from the water.
 Hardness caused by other calcium and magnesium salts, called noncarbonate hardness, is generally treated by means of the lime-soda process, which entails the precipitation of magnesium by lime.
 The co-produced calcium salt reacts with the soda ash to form a calcium-carbonate precipitate.
-Lime enhanced softening can also be used to remove arsenic from water.
-Recent changes to the national drinking water standard for arsenic have increased the need for this treatment.
+Lime-enhanced softening can also be used to remove arsenic from water.
+Stricter drinking water regulations for arsenic have increased the need for this treatment.

 pH Adjustment/Coagulation - Hydrated lime is widely used to adjust the pH of water to prepare it for further treatment.
 Lime is also used to combat "red water" by neutralizing the acid water, thereby reducing corrosion of pipes and mains from acid waters.
 The corrosive waters contain excessive amounts of carbon dioxide.
 Lime precipitates the CO2 to form calcium carbonate, which provides a protective coating on the inside of water mains.

 Effect on Pathogen Growth - By raising the pH of water to 10.5-11 through the addition of lime and retaining the water in contact with lime for 24-72 hours, lime controls the environment required for the growth of bacteria and certain viruses.
-This application of lime is utilized where "phenolic water" exists, because chlorine treatment tends to produce unpalatable water due to the phenol present.
+This application of lime is utilized where "phenolic water" exists, because chlorine treatment tends to produce unpalatable water due to the presence of phenol.
 This process, called 'excess alkalinity treatment', also removes most heavy metals.